-- □ The modem dialing mode may be incompatible with your telephone line. - □ The modem may not work properly if you are behind a Private Automatic Branch eXchange (PABX). - □ Make sure that the modem is the only device connected to your telephone line.
+- The modem dialling mode may be incompatible with your telephone line. - The modem may not work properly if you are behind a Private Automatic Branch eXchange (PABX). - Make sure that the modem is the only device connected to your telephone line.